joshlevinson/Sample-WP2Markdown/Resources/broadcast-security.md

 ### Importing to Broadcasting Databases

  During the import process the CSV data is decrypted and copied to the Broadcasting Databases (DBs).
 These DBs are part of Broadcast's backend which is located in a different subnet and access is only possible through a firewall.
 Each Recipient Import process copies the data to a newly created DB table.
-This guarantees that Recipient Data from one email campaign is clearly separated from other campaigns and thus also from other customerâ&#128;&#153;s data.
+This guarantees that Recipient Data from one email campaign is clearly separated from other campaigns and thus also from other customer’s data.

 ### Generation and sending of emails